novomancy/DIG510/README.md

 ## Course Site

-The course will be held on [Slack](http://dig510-may20.slack.com), an increasingly popular player in the online collaboration tool arena.
+The course will be held on [Slack](http://dig510-may21.slack.com), a popular player in the online collaboration tool arena.
 We will be using, evaluating, and experimenting with this environment throughout the semester.
 Slack conversations take place in topical channels where messages are streamed in chronological order; the channels we will be using are:

 - discussion - where the majority of the class takes place, by which I mean your interaction with the instructor and other students.
 Your assignments will sometimes be submitted here as well, which means that a) other students can see them and b) other students can discuss what you've said.
 This is a good thing!
 Discussion is an opportunity for learning, which everyone in the class is there to do.
 Remember, if everyone was an expert who did the assignment perfectly the first time there would be no point in taking the class.
 - reference - where I will be posting videos, reading materials, and assignments.
 There is nothing stopping other people from posting here, but if you do so please make sure it is a useful reference link.
 Responses, questions, and assignments should be posted to #discussion.